 - to use condoms or abstain from sex for up to 6 months

-- Educate general public about mosquito borne and sexual transmission of Zika virus
+- mosquito borne and sexual transmission of Zika virus

-- Prevent mosquitoes from biting you: use repellent and cover skin (long pants, long sleeves, and socks)
+- importance of repellent and covering skin (long pants, long sleeves, and socks) to avoid mosquito bites

 Click here for more information about mosquito control.

-See below for a video explanation of how Department of Health responds to “suspect” cases of Zika virus (and other mosquito-borne illnesses) from Dr. Lorrin Pang.
+Watch the video below to see and explanation of how Department of Health responds to “suspect” cases of Zika virus (and other mosquito-borne illnesses), by Maui District Health Officer Lorrin Pang.